 An attractive, bright smile can enhance one's self-esteem and confidence.
 Unfortunately, many people are reluctant to smile due to misaligned, overly crowded or widely spaced teeth.
-Braces or Invisalign can be done for teens or adults.
+Invisalign can be done for teens or adults.
 At River Street Dental we take a conservative approach to tooth movement and avoid removing teeth if possible.

 So, when to start?
 Dentists and orthodontists are in general agreement with the American Association of Orthodontists that once children reach the age of seven, they should at least visit a dentist or an orthodontist for an initial consultation to determine whether braces might be necessary.

 This age range is important because research demonstrates identifying and correcting problems is more effective after the arrival of a child's first four permanent molars and first four central incisors – usually around age seven.
 So, once this milestone has been reached, the goal of the initial consultation is to determine whether or not your child could benefit from a two-phase approach to braces, whether they'll need braces at all, or if expanders are needed.

 What are the benefits of early treatment if two-phase orthodontics is recommended?

 One major advantage to two-phase orthodontic treatment is addressing jaw development concerns.
 Because children are growing a lot at this point in their lives, early treatment can be implemented to literally “guide” the development of a child's jaw, so it grows into proper alignment.
 Doing so early can prevent issues down the line that may even require surgery to correct.